 Bradley has represented and defended debt collectors and other companies in matters associated with the federal Fair Debt Collection Practices Act (FDCPA) and related state statutes.
 Our clients range from debt collectors, debt buyers, and banks to creditors and loan servicers, including those involved with individual and class action cases.
 We advise regarding many types of alleged violations, such as disclosure of identity and debt; harassment; misrepresentations in affidavits, character, or legal status of debt; discrepancies in collection amounts; collections with respect to bankruptcy; and threats of illegal action.

 Bradley advises clients with regard to the cost-savings of P2P lending and loan originations, which connect borrowers directly with investors or lenders.
-We handle matters for P2P lending related to credit card refinancing, the consumer lending market (including student loans and small-businesses), and mortgages.
+We handle matters for P2P lending related to credit card refinancing, the consumer lending market (including student loans and small businesses), and mortgages.

 Bradley handles licensing for a variety of credit products, such as home, consumer, commercial, and automobile loans.
 Our clients include large and small financial institutions, ranging from mortgage lenders, brokers, and servicers to secondary market investors; state- and federally chartered banks; real estate brokers; and consumer finance companies.